hwanggu-corgi/hwanggu-log/update.md

     - 랑♥♥
     - 해♥♥

-2. Corgi working on company tasks♥♥ #74
+2. Corgi working on company tasks♥♥ #75
-    - Corgi working on personal insurance forms for axion♥♥♥♥s
+    - Corgi working on personal insurance forms for axion #2♥♥♥♥

 3. Corgi working on practicing for TOEFL♥♥ #30
     - Corgi learning about 'The complete TOEFL iBT Success Course'♥♥